TheEternalComrade/The-Prince-Keeb/README.md

 I have an Amazon giftcard that would bring the price down to $121.61

-Note, JLCPCB was the cheapest I could find the pcb.
+Note, JLCPCB was the cheapest I could find the pcbs.
 FREEDOM TAXES RAHHHH
 ## Screenshots

 ### Schematics